cloudforet-io/cloudforet/actions/backend/workflows/README.md

     - EVENT
         - When code is pushed to master
             - (trigger `[Push] Build dev`)
-        - When the workflow is manually triggered
+        - When the workflow is triggered
     - CONTENT
         - [Push]
             - Get workflows from actions and Trigger `[Push] Build dev`
         - [Dispatch]
-            - Just get workflows from actions
+            - Just get workflows from cloudforet/actions
 - `[Dispatch] Update version file`
     - EVENT
-        - When the workflow is manually triggered by `[Dispatch] Branch tagging`
+        - When the workflow is triggered by `[Dispatch] Branch tagging`
     - CONTENT
         -  Update version file